aeturrell/coding-for-economists/code-preliminaries.md

 Once you've signed up for a Github account, head to [Github Codespaces](https://github.com/codespaces) and click on "Get Started for Free".
 You should see a menu of "quick start templates".
 Under where it says "Jupyter Notebook", hit "Use this template".

 You will find that a new page loads with several panels in.
 This is an online version of Visual Studio Code that works much like if you had installed it on your own computer.
 It will already have a version of Python installed—you can check which one by running `python --version` in the terminal.
 The terminal is usually found in the lowest panel of Visual Studio Code, and, in Codespaces, will typically display a welcome message.

+## Alternative ways to run the code from the book

+As well as following this book using your own computer or on the cloud via Github Codespaces, you can run the code online through a few other options.
+The first is the easiest to get started with.

+1. [Google Colab notebooks](https://research.google.com/colaboratory/).
+Free for most use.
+You can launch most pages in this book interactively by using the 'Colab' button under the rocket symbol at the top of the page.
+It will be in the form of a notebook (which mixes code and text) rather than a script (.py file) but the code you write is the same.
+Note that Colab doesn't use Visual Studio Code.
+2. [Gitpod Workspace](https://www.gitpod.io/).
+An alternative to Codespaces.
+This is a remote, cloud-based version of Visual Studio Code with Python installed and will run Python scripts.
+Note that the free tier covers 50 hours per month.

 ## Running your first Python code